LiaScript/docs/README.md

 ### Shapes

     --{{0}}--
-The shape of the dot is also defined by the character, see the example below.
+The shape of the dot is also defined by the character, as seen in the example below.
-`T` stands for triangle, as well as `A` makes a triangular shape, for the others we had also to make some decisions that make sense, hopefully.
+`T` stands for triangle, as well as `A`, which also makes a triangular shape.
+For the other characters, we had to make some decisions that hopefully make sense.

 ```text
 6 | + * #           A a B b